niklausgerber/FitMyVideo/README.md

 ### Download, Fork, Commit.
 If you think you can make this better, please Download, Fork, & Commit.
 I'd love to see your ideas.

+## Donation
+I love to create and I won't ask for repayment.
+If you appreciate my work and would like to support me I am sure you will earn some extra Karma points. <a href="https://www.paypal.me/NiklausGerber" target="_blank" title="Please donate">Please donate</a>.